rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 You may recall the mandatory configuration from previous applications.
 The `uri` is a mandatory value to define the only GraphQL API endpoint used by the Apollo Client.
 In this case, Github's GraphQL endpoint is passed as value.
 When consuming the GitHub GraphQL API, you have to authorize yourself with your personal access token.
 You should have already created the token in a previous section, which you can now define in a *.env* file in your project folder.
 Afterward, it should be accessible with `process.env`.
 Keep in mind that you have to use the `REACT_APP` prefix when using create-react-app, because that's how it is required by create-react-app.
 Otherwise, you would be free to choose your own naming for it.

 Second, create the cache as the place where the data is managed in Apollo Client.
 The cache normalizes your data, caches requests to avoid duplicates, and makes it possible to read and write data to the cache.
 You will use it multiple times while developing this application.
-The cache instantiation is straight forward, as it doesn't require you to pass any arguments to it.
+The cache instantiation is straightforward, as it doesn't require you to pass any arguments to it.
 Check the API to explore further configurations.

 {{< highlight javascript >}}
 const cache = new InMemoryCache();